alwaysthecritic/BowlingKataSwift/README.md

 ### tag: take_frame

 I wondered if it would be neater to break the balls down into frames by having a function that simply takes _one_ frame from the head of the array of balls.
-Then we can call that function repeatedly until we've used up all the balls (or got 10 ten frames).
-The takeFrame function should be a bit simpler to test and it might work out shorter and nicer.
+Then we can call that function repeatedly until we've used up all the balls (or got ten frames).
+That function should be a bit simpler to test and it might work out shorter and nicer.

 The result is ok, but not necessarily much better - just different.
-The tests did get simpler, but the code is a bit bogged down in the irritations of Array being a value type and non-mutable when arriving as a parameter, and also because of the tuple return type.
-When I figured out how to use `while let` syntax with an extra check that `frames.count < 10` it got much nicer.
+The tests did get simpler, but the code is a bit bogged down in the irritations of Array not having all the methods I'd like to pull out items as Optionals.
+When I figured out how the `while let` syntax can incorporate an extra check that `frames.count < 10` it was rather improved.

+I also took the opportunity to move that function into Frame as a static method.
+I'm not sure whether it belongs there or not, because now the class has effectively two responsibilities - creating Frames from balls, and scoring.